 Georgia Chamber SMART Plan advantages:

 - Competitive, medically underwritten rates with fixed, predictable monthly payments.

 - A great alternative to Affordable Care Act (ACA) plans that can lead to significant savings for small businesses.

-- Fully insured dental, vision, life, and disability plans at discount rates
+- Discounted rates on new Anthem dental, vision, life, and disability coverage.

 "Words cannot express how happy we are with the SMART Plan and the services they provided.
 It has added great value to our company and our employees are appreciative of the resources that are made available."

 -- Shelly Evans, Director of Operations, WePartner USA

 Who is eligible for the Georgia Chamber SMART Plan?